dojo/dojo.io/README.md

    We'll call the public key `deploy_key.pub` and the private key `deploy_key`.
 1. On GitHub go to your repo's Deploy Keys (under Settings)
 1. Click *Add deploy key*, paste the contents of `deploy_key.pub`, and check *Allow write access*
-1. Ensure travis has the proper settings for your repository by running `git config travis.slug`.
+1. Ensure Travis has the proper settings for your repository by running `git config travis.slug`.
 An empty config value is ok (This step is most important for people with commit access to dojo/dojo.io).
 1. Log in to travis using the command line client: `travis login`
 1. Encrypt `deploy_key` (the private key) using `travis encrypt-file deploy_key`
 1. Commit the newly created `deploy_key.enc` file to your repository and push to GitHub
-1. Commits to master will now be build and deployed to your repositories GitHub pages
+1. Commits to master will now be built and deployed to your repositories GitHub pages

-You should not be set up to build a staging environment automatically using Travis and GitHub.
+You should now be set up to build a staging environment automatically using Travis and GitHub.
 The recommended development pattern is

 * Work on a branch